dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson6_maximum_minimum_values.md

 # Maximum and Minimum Values

-## What You're Learning

-Maximum and minimum values represent the extreme points of quadratic functions
+### Maximum and minimum values represent the extreme points of quadratic functions

 ## Why This Matters